 Omega-3 fatty acids are mainly found in high-fat fish (Mackerel, salmon) as well as in linseed oil, hemp oil and walnut oil.
-Taking fish oil capsules is ideal for vegetarians and vegans.
+Algae oil capsules are ideal for vegetarians and vegans.
 Adults should take 20 mg per kilogram of body weight per day in order to compensate for the serotonin deficit.6

 Surely you know it too - chocolate makes you happy, as is well known.
 Although it does not contain serotonin, cocoa beans consist of the amino acid L-tryptophan, among other things.

 As you already know, L-tryptophan is converted to serotonin in the brain.
 This is also the reason why we simply feel better after enjoying chocolate and can easily stimulate serotonin production.
 Dark chocolate is best.